 Fig. 4 Shows the linear regression analysis comparing measured calcium to the known calcium for the low-density (25, 50, 100 mgHAcm-3) stationary phantoms.
 Every tube voltage (80, 100, 120, 135 kV) and size (small, medium, large) is included in the analysis.
 (A) shows the results of integrated calcium mass.
 (B) shows the results of the volume fraction method.
 (C) shows the results of Agatston mass scoring.
-The best fit line, along with the root mean squared error and root mean squared deviation values are shown in each plot.
+The best fit line, along with the root mean squared error (RMSE) and root mean squared deviation (RMSD) values are shown in each plot.